 To further develop your skills of understanding and drawing of the supply and demand zones.
 Make sure you take my free 4 day mini course on supply and demand trading basics by using the form below now.

-Fresh Supply And Demand Zones
+Fresh Supply And Demand Zones In Forex Trading

 Now you understand how to draw supply and demand zones in Forex with the basics of supply and demand trading.
 The next step to becoming a supply and demand Forex trader is to understand the difference between fresh and tested zones of supply and demand.